gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

 :::

-:::note
+:::caution

-At this time, the Reference Architecture does not configure or manage the root/management account of an AWS Organization set up.
+Caveat: at this time, the Reference Architecture does not configure or manage the root/management account of an AWS Organization set up.
 That is, it does not include the [`account-baseline-root` module](https://github.com/gruntwork-io/terraform-aws-service-catalog/tree/master/modules/landingzone/account-baseline-root).
 Gruntwork is planning to add this in a future enhancement to the reference architecture.

 :::